Mid April, I got my Canyon SpeedMax CF 8 Disc Sram Force eTap AXS and I’m writing this post to give you my impressions of it.

 This makes me more confident approaching corners, but even more so, the brake power under wet conditions is infinitely better.

-Plus, the occasional – but more often than I would like – emergency brake, is resulting in a faster stop and less wheel blocking, which in turn spares the tires.
+Plus, the occasional – but more often than I would like – emergency brake, is resulting in a faster stop and fewer wheel blockages, which in turn spares the tires.

-And where I’ve had a 3:5 ratio on my Sensa regarding flats, i.e. on average 3 flats in 5 rides, but that’s slightly exaggerated, the Canyon hasn’t given me one yet.
+And where I’ve had a 3:5 ratio on my Sensa regarding flats, i.e. on average 3 flats in 5 rides, even if slightly exaggerated, the Canyon hasn’t given me one yet.

 That may well have to do with the (rim of the) wheels.
 I like Sensa’s own wheels, but those Zipp Firecrest wheels probably are of better quality.